lancachenet/steamcache/USAGE.md

 ## Usage

 You will need to have a DNS server forwarding queries to the machine your docker container is running on.
-You can use the [steamcache-dns](https://hub.docker.com/r/steamcache/steamcache-dns/) docker image to do this or you can use a DNS service already on your network.
-See the [steamcache-dns github page](https://github.com/steamcache/steamcache-dns) for more information.
+You can use the [lancache-dns](https://hub.docker.com/r/lancachenet/lancache-dns/) docker image to do this or you can use a DNS service already on your network.
+See the [lancache-dns github page](https://github.com/lancachenet/lancache-dns) for more information.

 Run the steamcache container with the using the following to allow TCP port 80 (HTTP) through the host machine: